-2. Click Next.
+Click Next.
 The following screen appears:

-- 3. Check the box next to the items you want to install.
-The default options are recommended. - 4.
+Check the items you want to install.
+The default options are recommended.
 Click Next to run the Installation Wizard.
 An item installation screen appears:

-5. Follow the instructions on the screen to install the items.
+Follow the instructions on the screen to install the items.

 Drivers and software are automatically installed in sequence.
-Follow the onscreen instructions, confirm commands, and dlow the computer to restart after each installation.
+Follow the onscreen instructions, confirm commands and allow the computer to restart after each installation.